 In summary, the so-called activation energy in this chemical association should be equal to $Q$, which is required to complete the liquid-to-solid transition, or \textit{vice versa}.
-In other words, to complete the $\xi^{\rm LiCl}_{\rm liquid} \rightarrow \xi^{\rm LiCl}_{\rm solid}$ or $\xi^{\rm LiBr}_{\rm solid} \rightarrow \xi^{\rm LiBr}_{\rm liquid}$ transformation, significant changes to the $t$-dependent many-body wave function are necessary, for example, $\Psi(t)^{\rm LiCl}_{\rm liquid} \rightarrow \Psi(t)^{\rm LiCl}_{\rm solid}$.
-The existence of such a transformation in $\Psi(t)$ has been proven within a new quantum adiabatic theorem developed for chemical reactions~\cite{andQAT}, which can be used to understand why the wave function of unreacted species need to be combined linearly or written in a different form for the compounds formed after the chemical associations.
-Interestingly, M$\ddot{\rm u}$ller and Goddard~\cite{vbt} have also pointed out such a case must exist during chemical associations.
-Thus far, we have exploited the formalism developed for IET such that the only \textit{a priori} information one required to know is the atomic energy-level spacings listed in Table~\ref{Table:II}.
+In other words, to complete $\xi^{\rm LiCl}_{\rm liquid} \rightarrow \xi^{\rm LiCl}_{\rm solid}$ or $\xi^{\rm LiBr}_{\rm solid} \rightarrow \xi^{\rm LiBr}_{\rm liquid}$ transformation, significant changes to $t$-dependent many-body wavefunction are necessary, for example, $\Psi(t)^{\rm LiCl}_{\rm liquid} \rightarrow \Psi(t)^{\rm LiCl}_{\rm solid}$.
+The existence of such a transformation in $\Psi(t)$ has been proven within a new quantum adiabatic theorem developed for chemical reactions~\cite{andQAT}, which can be used to understand why the wavefunction of unreacted species need to be combined linearly or written in a different form for the compounds formed after chemical reaction.
+Interestingly, M$\ddot{\rm u}$ller and Goddard~\cite{vbt} have also pointed out such a case must exist during chemical reaction.
+Thus far, we have exploited the formalism developed for IET such that the only \textit{a priori} information one required to know is the atomic energy-level spacings listed in Table~2.